12 Best Cenotes in Yucatan You Can’t Miss

 Types of Cenotes in the Yucatan

-There are actually a couple of different types of cenotes in Yucatan Peninsula which are categorized as follows:
+There are actually a couple of different types of cenotes in the Yucatan Peninsula which are categorized as follows:

 • Cavern cenote: Entirely beneath the ground, cavern cenotes are deep and fed water from an underground river paired with a trickle from the surface.
 They have no natural light which means they are devoid of flora but you will usually see beautiful stalactites and stalagmites.